-In fiction, asking “What if?” can create dozens of plot possibilities.
-But in real life, can asking “What if?” steal your joy or bring you inner peace?
+Asking “What if?” can create dozens of fiction plots.
+But in real life, does asking “What if?” steal your joy or bring you inner peace?

 A Different Story